AWARD-WINNING DOCUMENTARY FILMMAKER

 Young war widows

-In 2024, Katharine directed KYLE: THE GUNMAN WHO DIVIDED AMERICA for the BBC, reviewed “a startling film” by The Guardian.
+Broadcast in 2024, KYLE: THE GUNMAN WHO DIVIDED AMERICA for the BBC.
 In 2020, the shooting of three people at a Black Lives Matter protest in Wisconsin turned a teenage gunman into a national hero.
-With unprecedented access to Kyle Rittenhouse, the film explores the moral and cultural fault lines exposed by Rittenhouse’s actions and subsequent murder trial.
-Crafting disparate social media footage into cinematic storytelling, the film is a multi-faceted portrait of a divided America.
+With unprecedented access to Kyle Rittenhouse, the film explores the moral and cultural fault lines exposed by Rittenhouse’s actions and his subsequent murder trial.
+Crafting disparate social media footage into cinematic storytelling, the film is a multi-faceted portrait of a divided America, and was reviewed ‘a startling film’ by The Guardian.

-As Series Director of the four-part Netflix documentary SWAMP KINGS Katharine crafted an intimate and exhilarating portrait of one of America’s college football teams at the height of their dominance.
-Through candid interviews and unprecedented access to never-before-seen locker room archives, she built trusting relationships with players to uncover the personal stories, pressures and rivalries that defined their double championship streak.
-Blending high-octane sporting drama and stunning cinematic visuals, the series debuted at the #1 spot in Netflix’s Top 10 list, giving audiences a rare glimpse into the vulnerability and intensity behind the bravado.
+As Series Director of the four-part NETFLIX series SWAMP KINGS Katharine and the team crafted an intimate and exhilarating portrait of one of America’s college football teams at the height of their dominance.
+The series draws on unprecedented access to never-before-seen locker room archive and candid interviews to uncover the personal stories, pressures and rivalries that defined a double championship streak, giving audiences a rare glimpse into the vulnerability and intensity behind the bravado.
+Blending high-octane sporting drama and stunning cinematic visuals, the series debuted at the #1 spot in NETFLIX’s Top 10 list.

-BLAIR & BROWN: THE NEW LABOUR REVOLUTION.
-BBC.
-Katharine’s opening film in this series explored the early relationship between the two young politicians, delving into the camaraderie and tension that would shape their political careers.
-The film examines the genesis of Brown’s policy-focused vision and Blair’s charismatic centrism, tracing how their youthful friendship evolved amid the fight for party leadership.
-Featuring interviews with both prime ministers and a cast of veteran insiders, the series was described as “a stirring, illuminating watch” and went on to win Best Documentary Series - Broadcasting Press Guild Awards.
+BLAIR & BROWN: THE NEW LABOUR REVOLUTION for the BBC.
+Katharine’s opening film in this series explored the early relationship between the two young politicians, delving into the camaraderie and tensions that shaped their political careers.
+The film examines the genesis of Blair’s charismatic centrism and Brown’s policy-focused vision, tracing how youthful friendship evolved amid the fight for party leadership.
+Featuring interviews with both Prime Ministers and a cast of veteran insiders, the series was described as ‘a stirring, illuminating watch’ and went on to win Best Documentary Series - Broadcasting Press Guild Awards.

 Katharine has always sought to create compelling, nuanced films that connect and engage their audiences.
-For MURDER GAMES - which told the story of groomed teenager Breck Bednar for BBC - inspired by the moving testimony of Breck’s friends, she moved beyond interview and archive to write and direct a factual drama that vividly portrayed the dangerous dynamic of Breck’s relationship with his killer.
-Katharine’s sensitive and cinematic approach ensured the film’s enduring education impact, and it continues to be widely screened as part of UK schools PSHE curriculum.
+For MURDER GAMES - which told the story of groomed teenager Breck Bednar for BBC - she was inspired by the testimony of Breck’s friends to move beyond interview and archive, writing and directing a factual drama that vividly portrayed the dangerous dynamic of Breck’s relationship with his killer.
+Katharine’s sensitive and cinematic approach has given the film an enduring educational impact, and it continues to be widely screened as part of the UK schools PSHE curriculum.